 Additional details and dates relevant to rotations will be given during student orientation.

 Shortly after the completion of the rotations, you will arrange personal conferences with those faculty members whose research is of interest to you.
-You are then affiliated with specific research groups by a process of mutual selection administered the by department Chair.
+You are then affiliated with specific research groups by a process of mutual selection administered the by the department Chair.
 These affiliations are usually completed by the beginning of the second semester.
 The selection procedure will be discussed in greater detail with entering students during the fall.